gen0083/AdbFriendly/README.md

 ADB Friendly is a Android Studio plugin offering some useful functions via ADB.

-Now ver0.1, the plugin can rotates screen on connected devices or emulators only.
+Now ver0.1, the plugin can rotate screen on connected devices or emulators only.

 ## Functions

 ### Screen rotation

-refer youtube (I'll add later)
+Refer youtube

+<iframe width="640" height="360" src="https://www.youtube.com/embed/GfFcLmkfbTc" frameborder="0" allowfullscreen></iframe>

 ## Installation

-1. Select Android Studio's menu `Preference > Plugins` then search `ADB Friendly` and install.
+1. ~~Select Android Studio's menu `Preference > Plugins` then search `ADB Friendly` and install.~~
 1. Clone this repository then build and install from zip file.
 See develop section.

 After installation, plugin added on toolbar at the last section.